IHE/HIE-Whitepaper/README.md

 centralized this audit log analysis can be, the easier it is to prove accountability across the whole Document Sharing exchange.

+For FHIR environments, the [Basic Audit Log Patterns (BALP)](https://profiles.ihe.net/ITI/TF/Volume1/ch-52.html) Profile is a Content Profile that defines some basic and reusable AuditEvent patterns.
+This includes basic audit log profiles for FHIR RESTful operations to be used when there is not a more specific audit event defined.
+A focus is on enabling Privacy centric AuditEvent logs that hold well-formed indication of the Patient when they are the subject of the activity being recorded in the log.
+Where a more specific audit event can be defined, it should be derived off of these basic patterns.

 Once it is known that the system will enforce Access Controls and Audit Controls then it can be connected to other systems that have also been assessed positively.
 In this way these systems only talk to other